Get To Know

 Although The Fear of Monkeys comes from a movement in literature and culture that begins with the beast fables of antiquity and runs through Caliban, the Yahoos, the Morlocks and M'ling, more recently it is an E-Zine featuring politically conscious writing.
 Its purpose is to provide an empty vessel into which we might pour the otherwise marginalized voices of those concerned with political and social responsibility.

 The web has news sites, such as Indymedia.org and the Onion, and many more pages are opinion based, but the purpose of this site is to provide a venue for less overtly didactic writing projects.
-The more edgy prose, that story, article, or poem, you wrote about the neighbour's fighting, about the cops who brutalized your friend, the sludge you saw in the lake, or how you felt in a strip bar or after you read Rachael Caron's Silent Spring, all can find a home here.
+The more edgy prose, that story, article, or poem, you wrote about the neighbour's fighting, about the cops who brutalized your friend, the sludge you saw in the lake, or how you felt in a strip bar or after you read Rachael Carson's Silent Spring, all can find a home here.

 At The Fear of Monkeys we believe that any fear of monkeys is mostly based on a misunderstanding: